 objwill point to BigGuy.
 Otherwise

-objcould be a Player or any interactive object with commands defined on it, like in the example of the “check time” command defined on a “Clock” object.
+objcould be an Account or any interactive object with commands defined on it, like in the example of the “check time” command defined on a “Clock” object.

 cmdset- this is a reference to the merged CmdSet (see below) from which this command was matched.
 This variable is rarely used, it’s main use is for the auto-help system (Advanced note: the merged cmdset need NOT be the same as ``BigGuy.cmdset``.
 The merged set can be a combination of the cmdsets from other objects in the room, for example).

 raw_string- this is the raw input coming from the user, without stripping any surrounding whitespace.
 The only thing that is stripped is the ending newline marker.

 Defining your own command classes¶

 Beyond the properties Evennia always assigns to the command at run-time (listed above), your job is to define the following class properties: